-- 16. (1) The Commission consists of- - (a) the Minister as chairperson of the Commission; and - (b) no fewer than 10 and no more than 25 members appointed by the President. - (2) Before appointing the members contemplated in subsection (1)(b) the Presidency must through the media invite nominations of suitably qualified persons for appointment by the President.
+15. (1) The Commission consists of-

+- (a) the Minister as chairperson of the Commission; and - (b) no fewer than 10 and no more than 25 members appointed by the President and a Deputy Chairperson from within the ranks of the Commission. - (2) Before appointing the members contemplated in subsection

+(1)(b) the Presidency must through the media invite nominations of suitably qualified persons for appointment by the President.

-- (3) The members of the Commission contemplated in subsection (1)(b) must, when viewed collectively, comprise of persons with expertise and practical experience in the fields, including but not limited to- - (a) spatial planning, urban planning, regional planning and town planning; - (b) economic development , industrial development , infrastructure and resource development; - (c) provincial and local government; - (d) agriculture, rural development and land use management; - (e) information and communications technology; - (f) finance and business development; - (g) skills development, education and training; - (h) social policy, public policy and governance; - (i) innovation and research; - (j) gender expertise, including gender planning and gender budgeting; and - (k) community and youth development. - (4) A member referred to in subsection (1)(b), holds office for a term of five years and is on the expiry of his or her term, eligible for reappointment.
+(3) The members of the Commission contemplated in subsection

+(1)(b) must, when viewed collectively, comprise of persons with expertise and practical experience in the fields, including but not limited to-

+(a) spatial planning, urban planning, regional planning land use management and town planning;

+- (b) economic development, industrial development, infrastructure and resource development; - (c) agriculture and rural development; - (d) information and communications technology; - (e) finance and business development; - (f) skills development, education and training; - (g) social policy, social protection and social security - (h) public policy, public administration and governance; - (i) innovation and research; - (j) Environment and sustainable development;

+- (k) gender expertise, including gender planning and gender budgeting; and - (l) community and youth development. - (4) The Commission shall be constituted of at least 5 (five) full time Commissioners including the Deputy Chair. - (5) The Deputy Chair and Chairs of Specialist Committees should be appointed on a full time basis. - (6) A member of the Commission holds office for a term of five years and is on the expiry of his or her term, eligible for reappointment.